apacheignite/documentation/odbc-driver/getting-started-18.md

   ]
 }
 [/block]
-The path will be most likely `/usr/local/lib/libignite-odbc.so` [block:api-header]
+The path should look like -  `/usr/local/lib/libignite-odbc.so` [block:api-header]
 {
   "type": "basic",
   "title": "Installing ODBC driver"
 }
 [/block]
-In order to use ODBC driver you need to register it in your system so your ODBC Driver Manager will be able to locate it.
+In order to use ODBC driver, you need to register it in your system so that your ODBC Driver Manager will be able to locate it.

 ## Installing on Windows
-For 32-bit Windows you should use 32-bit version of the driver while for the 64-bit Windows you can use 64-bit driver as well as 32-bit.
+For 32-bit Windows, you should use 32-bit version of the driver.
+For the 64-bit Windows, you can use 64-bit driver as well as 32-bit.
 You may want to install both 32-bit and 64-bit drivers on 64-bit Windows to be able to use your driver from both 32-bit and 64-bit applications.

-To install driver on Windows you should first choose a directory on your file system where your driver or drivers will be located.
-Once you have chosen a place you should put your driver there and ensure that all driver dependencies can be resolved i.e. they can be found either in the %PATH% or in the same directory as the driver.
+To install driver on Windows, you should first choose a directory on your file system where your driver or drivers will be located.
+Once you have chosen a place, you should put your driver there and ensure that all driver dependencies can be resolved i.e. they can be found either in the %PATH% or in the same directory as the driver.

-After that you should use one of the install scripts from the directory `%IGNITE_HOME%/platforms/cpp/odbc/install`.
-Note that most likely you will need OS administrator privileges to execute these scripts.
+After that, you should use one of the install scripts from the directory `%IGNITE_HOME%/platforms/cpp/odbc/install`.
+Note that you may need OS administrator privileges to execute these scripts.
 [block:code]
 {
   "codes": [